How to Use Amazon Video Ads to Boost your eCommerce Sales in 2024

 2. Create an educational video about your product

 Show what your product is and how to use it, without any fluff or unnecessary details.
 If your potential customers know exactly what your product does and how they can use it, they'll be more likely to buy it.
+Also, you can use Amazon influencers and PR mentions for your video content to make it more believable and to build trust with your audience.

 3. Optimize the video for no sound